syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Appearance-Customization.md

 ![Unrated Items](images/unRatedFill.jpg)

-## Set Stroke Color
+## Set stroke color

-SfRating control has support to set the stroke color for the selected and unselected items.
+The SfRating control supports to set the stroke color for the selected and unselected items.

-### Selected Items
+### Selected items

 The RatedStroke property sets the stroke for the rated area with the specified solid color for the selected items in the SfRating control.